dev-ritik/EmojiReactionView/README.md

         android:src="@drawable/image"
         app:emojis="@array/emoji" />
 ```
-where `emoji` is an array resource which is the address to all emojis to be in the semi-circle like:
+where `emoji` is an array resource which is the address to all emojis to be in the panel like:
 ```xml

     <array name="emoji">